 A savings account that works harder and earns more

-A Savings Certificate account provides a higher interest rate than a traditional savings account, enabling your savings to earn more for you.
+Our highest earning interest rates are available through UCCU Business Savings Certificates.
+With rates much higher than a traditional savings account, you enable your savings to earn more for you.

-That’s because unlike a traditional savings account – which allows you to deposit and withdraw funds freely – a savings certificate comes with an agreement that you won’t withdraw funds for a set term, typically anywhere from months to years.
+That’s because unlike a traditional savings account – which allows you to deposit and withdraw funds freely – a certificate of savings comes with an agreement that you won’t withdraw funds for a set term, typically anywhere from months to years.

 What’s the difference between a Savings Certificate and a CD?